N'écoutez pas

-N'écoutez pas (English: Do Not Listen) is the third studio album by the Québécois band Fly Pan Am, credited on this album as Le Fly Pan Am.
-It was released by Constellation Records in September 2004.
+is the third studio album by the Québécois band Fly Pan Am, credited on this album as Le Fly Pan Am.
+It was released by Constellation Records on 6 September 2004.

-The album was recorded and mixed, by Thierry Amar, at the Hotel2Tango in April 2004.
+The album was recorded and mixed by Thierry Amar at the Hotel2Tango in April 2004.
 It features long-time contributor Alexandre St-Onge helping with the fifth track.

 The artwork was produced by the band.
 The liner notes include the album credits, mentions of guest musicians, and notes of gratitude.